Krillh/Airzlinshire/Time.md

 ## Date & Time Format
 The standard date format is: "yyyy-m-dd".
 In base 10, at least.
 In base 2, it would be:
-- "yyyy yyyy yyyy-mmm-dd ddd"
+- "yyyy yyyy yyyy ~ mmm ~ dd ddd"
 The year is truncated in the standard date, but more digits can be added to the left of the year.

-Additionally, the time format is: "(hh-mm-ss)".
+Additionally, the time format is: "hh-mm-ss".
 And in base 2:
-- "(hh hhh-mmm mmm-sss sss)"
+- "hh hhh ~ mmm mmm ~ sss sss"

-It is always put into parenthesis to differentiate it from the date format, especially when looking at the extended format: "yyyy-mm-dd:(hh-mm-ss)", and in base 2:
+It is put into parenthesis to differentiate it from the date format, especially when looking at the extended format: "yyyy-mm-dd:(hh-mm-ss)", and in base 2:
-- "yyyy yyyy yyyy-mmm-dd ddd:(hh hhh-mmm mmm-sss sss)"
+- "yyyy yyyy yyyy ~ mmm ~ dd ddd:(hh hhh ~ mmm mmm ~ sss sss)"

 Although this looks like a lot, when in actual writing, it is much easier to read.
 If you know how to read binary.

 Here's an example of a date written in binary.
 Extra space is added since it's digital, but it is easier to read when hand written.
 - 1157-05-19:(06-43-03)
-- .l.. l... .l.l - l.l - l. .ll : ( .. ll. - l.l .ll - ... .ll )
+- .l.. l... .l.l ~ l.l ~ l. .ll : ( .. ll. ~ l.l .ll ~ ... .ll )